 Artes Mundi Art Prize

-The shortlist was selected from over 450 nominations spanning 86 countries and includes five of the world’s most celebrated contemporary artists, whose works explore what it means to be human.
-They are:
+The shortlist was selected from over 500 nominations spanning over 60 countries and comprises of world’s most celebrated contemporary artist.

-The Artes Mundi 8 shortlist will take part in a major exhibition which will run from 27th October 2018 to February 24th 2019 at National Museum Cardiff.
+The winner of the prestigious 40,000 GBP Cardiff-based Artes Mundi Prize will be announced in January 2021 during a four-month exhibition from October 2020 to February 2021 at National Museum Cardiff.